 When understanding the test and tag intervals and how often an electrical appliance should be tested, the main underlying factor is the type of environment that appliance is located in.

 When you’ve been called out to test appliances, understanding which test and tag colour to use can be quite a confusing concept in particular industries.
-After all, you want to know what is and what isn't required by Australian standards.
+After all, you want to know what is and what isn't required by New Zealand standards.

 The AS/NZS 3760 is a New Zealand standard that oversees the Test and Tag industry in regards to electrical safety of portable appliances.